tsung-ju/website/src/index.md

 I like programming.
 I write short hacks and small programs when I feel like it.

-I also like computer science and math, especially programming languages, logic, and type theory.
+I also like theoretical computer science, especially programming languages, logic, and type theory.

-Currently I am pursuing my Ph.D. at the University of Toronto.
+Currently I am pursuing my Ph.D. at the University of Toronto in Canada.

 [Links](/links/) - Contact information & my other online identities